Applelo/actions-ps-changeinfo/README.md

 Create a `changeinfo.xml` can be really boring to do if your PS (PS4 or PSVita) application is often updated.
 Why not use the `CHANGELOG.md` and transform it into a `changeinfo.xml`.
 This is why I created this action (and also to test how good GitHub solution is).

-The action is really simple, give him an input, an output, a github token and it will submit a pull request with a `changeinfo.xml` created/updated: see [#2 pullrequest](https://github.com/Applelo/actions-vita-changeinfo/pull/2)
+The action is really simple, give him an input, an output, a github token and it will submit a pull request with a `changeinfo.xml` created/updated: see [#3 pull request](https://github.com/Applelo/actions-vita-changeinfo/pull/2)

 ## Usage